isdi-coders-2022/Api-Coders-Project-202201/README.md

 - App

-  - Render the HomePage, MyBarPage, FormMyBarPage and CategoryPage
+  - Render the Header, Navigation, Footer, HomePage, MyBarPage, FormMyBarPage and CategoryPage components
   - Route every page so the app works as a Single Page Application

 - HomePage

   - Render a list of categories and a button
-  - Display a header, navigation menu, footer and a banner
+  - Display a banner
   - Give categories a function to execute on click

 - MyBarPage

   - Render cocktails from the received lists
-  - Display a header, navigation menu and footer
   - Give Cocktail component a function to execute.
   - Give Cocktail component a function to pass it to its inner Button

 - FormMyBarPage

   - Render CocktailForm and pass it a function onChange and a function on submit
-  - Display a header, navigation menu and footer

 - CategoryPage

   - Render cocktails from the received lists
-  - Display a header, navigation menu and footer
   - Give Cocktail component a function to execute
   - Give Cocktail component a function to pass it to its inner Button